-•A minimum high school grade-point average of C+ (2.5) or a minimum average score of 55 on the GED test, or a minimum college grade-point average of C (2.25) for both transfer students and Henry Ford Community College students.

-- An ASSET/COMPASS reading score of 43/84 or successful completion of ENG 081. - An ASSET/COMPASS score of 23/39 for numerical skills or completion of MATH 101 or MATH 074 with a grade of C or better. - Typing proficiency of at least 30 words per minute as a prerequisite for MOA 170.
+- A minimum high school grade-point average of C+ (2.5) or a minimum average score of 55 on the GED test, or a minimum college gradepoint average of C (2.25) for both transfer students and Henry Ford Community College students. - An ASSET/COMPASS reading score of 43/84 or successful completion of ENG 081. - An ASSET Numerical Skills score of 40 or higher or a COMPASS Pre-Algebra score of 39 or higher or completion of MATH 101 or MATH 074 with a grade of C or better. - Typing proficiency of at least 30 words per minute as a prerequisite for MOA 170.